paullstanley/Knowledge-Articles/Unmanaged-devices.md

 ### Steps:
 1. Open Terminal on the target computer, or remotely access it via SSH.
-2. Execute the following command to remove all Jamf management framework components installed by Jamf Pro:
+2. Execute the following command to remove all Jamf management framework components installed by Jamf Pro: sudo /usr/local/bin/jamf removeFramework

+**Outcome**: This will remove the Jamf management framework, ensuring that Jamf Pro can no longer perform management tasks or communicate with the computer.

+## Wiping and Unmanaging Computers

+Wiping a computer is more comprehensive and removes the MDM profile, Jamf management framework, all settings, and applications installed by Jamf Pro.

+### Methods:
+- **Manual Erasure**: Navigate to System Settings > General > Transfer or Reset > Erase All Content and Settings.
+- **Remote Command**: Send the **Wipe Computer** remote command from Jamf Pro.

+For further details, refer to the [Erase Apple devices in Apple Platform Deployment](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-11.7.0/page/Unmanaging_Computers.html).

+## Conclusion

+Understanding these methods and their outcomes is essential for effectively managing devices within Jamf Pro.
+The described methods address specific needs for unmanaging devices while maintaining accurate inventory records.
+For additional support, refer to Jamf Pro's official documentation or contact your support line.